JonnyAlpha/coffin/README.md

 # COFFIN
-COFFIN or Computerised Online Fact Finding Investigation Node is a robot designed for a school project to imitate a planetary rover for a space exploration based computing topic.
+COFFIN (Computerised Online Fact Finding Investigation Node) started out as a robot designed for a school project to imitate a planetary rover for a space exploration based computing topic.
 This is a Raspberry Pi based robot that is operated from a web based control panel.
-The robot uses two files coffin.py and coffin.html.
+Web control is facilitated using WEBIOPI: http://webiopi.trouch.com/ The robot uses two files coffin.py and coffin.html.
 The python script recieves commands from the web page using webiopi and sends them to a Sabertooth motor driver board using plain text serial sent over USB.
 The html file is a web page which includes a control panel to operate the robot.
 Webiopi is used to send commands from the web page to the python script.